Top Skills Companies Look for in a Country Manager

-In the face of the wave of global business expansion of multinational companies, a new job position appeared in the recruitment market, which is Country Manager, or National Managing Director.
+In the face of the wave of global business expansion of leading tech companies, a new job position has appeared in the recruitment market, which is Country Manager, or National Managing Director.
 So what is a Country Manager?
-What is the job description of a Country Manager?

 What is a Country Manager?

 According to JobHero, Country Manager is a title only available in multinational companies.
 These companies do business in at least two or more countries and are an important link in globalization.
 The Country Manager’s primary responsibility is to be in charge of business development in a particular country or region.
-This is an important position for companies that are oriented to expand their business internationally.
 They handle a wide range of tasks such as launching, developing, and managing the production and distribution of a business’s products or services in a given country.

 Main job duties of a Country Manager?